ibm-cloud-docs/account/index.md

 With a Pay-As-You-Go account, you can access the full {{site.data.keyword.cloud_notm}} catalog, including all Free and Lite plans.
 You pay only for billable services that you use and monthly commitments, with no long-term contracts or commitments.
 When you register with {{site.data.keyword.cloud_notm}}, you get a Pay-As-You-Go account, and you receive a [$200 credit](/docs/account?topic=account-upgrading-account) to help get you started.
 You can use the $200 credit on {{site.data.keyword.cloud_notm}} products.

 Your resource usage consists of recurring and fluctuating costs.
 If you purchase classic infrastructure services, you're billed on an hourly or monthly recurring basis in advance of use, like a rent bill.
 If you purchase platform services, your invoice fluctuates as your resource usage fluctuates, similar to a utility bill.
 You will receive invoices for recurring resources in your account until you cancel them.
 Turning a resource "off" does not cancel the resource in your account.
-See [Canceling your billing items](/docs/billing-usage?topic=billing-usage-cancel-billing-items) for more information.
+See [Cancelling your billing items](/docs/account?topic=account-cancel-billing-items) for more information.

 You can create multiple resource groups to easily manage quota and view billing usage for a set of resources.
 Your charges are based on your use of {{site.data.keyword.cloud_notm}} computing and services.
 If you use more than the free runtime and service allowances, you receive a monthly invoice that provides details about your resource charges.
-You can [set up spending notifications](/docs/billing-usage?topic=billing-usage-spending) to get notified when your account or a particular service reaches a specific spending threshold that you set.
+You can [set up spending notifications](/docs/account?topic=account-spending) to get notified when your account or a particular service reaches a specific spending threshold that you set.

 Basic support is included with your {{site.data.keyword.cloud_notm}} Pay-As-You-Go.
 It is provided for nonproduction environments or workloads where traditional severities are not used and specific response times are not stipulated.
 Also, with a Pay-As-You-Go account, you can order Advanced or Premium support plans to get extra help with your production workloads.
 For more information, see [Basic, Advanced, and Premium Support plans](/docs/get-support?topic=get-support-support-plans).

 ## Subscription account
 {: #subscription-account}

 Subscription accounts offer many of the same benefits as Pay-As-You-Go accounts, including access to the full {{site.data.keyword.cloud_notm}} catalog and the ability to create multiple resource groups.
 In addition, Subscription accounts provide discounts for platform services and support and more consistent billing through subscriptions.
-You can also [set up spending notifications](/docs/billing-usage?topic=billing-usage-spending) to get notified when your account or a particular service reaches a specific spending threshold that you set.
+You can also [set up spending notifications](/docs/account?topic=account-spending) to get notified when your account or a particular service reaches a specific spending threshold that you set.

 When you purchase a subscription, you commit to a minimum spending amount for a certain period of time and receive a discount on the overall cost.
 For example, if you commit to spend $1,000 a month for 6 months, you might get a 5% discount.
 For the duration of the subscription, you get $6,000 of usage but pay only $5,700 for it.
 The larger the subscription, the better the discount.